 Two exciting stories in one book.
-Conan Doyle has diligently researched events and conditions both in Versailles and in French-Canadian North America, and developed two superbly written tales linked by the person of Amory De Catinat, a half-hearted young Huguenot serving as a personal guard of the King.
+Conan Doyle has diligently researched events and conditions both in Versailles and in French-Canadian North America, and developed two superbly written tales linked by the person of Amory De Catinat, a half-hearted young Huguenot serving as a personal guard of King Louis XIV.

 In the second episode, De Catinat, his betrothed cousin Adele, and her father, together with two Americans, escape by dead of night and make their way across the Atlantic and up the St Lawrence River as far as Montreal.
 Here a new adventure commences, as they are forced to flee from another fanatic Churchman into the hostile forests.